Atheism: Negative vs. positive

-Definition as impossible or impermanent

 Before the 18th century, the existence of God was so accepted in the Western world that even the possibility of true atheism was questioned.
 This is called theistic innatism—the notion that all people believe in God from birth; within this view was the connotation that atheists are in denial.
-There is also a position claiming that atheists are quick to believe in God in times of crisis, that atheists make deathbed conversions, or that "there are no atheists in foxholes".
-There have, however, been examples to the contrary, among them examples of literal "atheists in foxholes".
 Some atheists have challenged the need for the term "atheism".
 In his book Letter to a Christian Nation, Sam Harris wrote:

 In fact, "atheism" is a term that should not even exist.
 No one ever needs to identify himself as a "non-astrologer" or a "non-alchemist".
 We do not have words for people who doubt that Elvis is still alive or that aliens have traversed the galaxy only to molest ranchers and their cattle.
 Atheism is nothing more than the noises reasonable people make in the presence of unjustified religious beliefs.

 Etymology

 In early ancient Greek, the adjective átheos (ἄθεος, from the privative ἀ- + θεός "god") meant "godless".
 It was first used as a term of censure roughly meaning "ungodly" or "impious".
 In the 5th century BCE, the word began to indicate more deliberate and active godlessness in the sense of "severing relations with the gods" or "denying the gods".
 The term ἀσεβής (asebēs) then came to be applied against those who impiously denied or disrespected the local gods, even if they believed in other gods.
 Modern translations of classical texts sometimes render átheos as "atheistic".
 As an abstract noun, there was also ἀθεότης (atheotēs), "atheism".
 Cicero transliterated the Greek word into the Latin átheos.
 The term found frequent use in the debate between early Christians and Hellenists, with each side attributing it, in the pejorative sense, to the other.

 The term atheist (from the French athée), in the sense of "one who ... denies the existence of God or gods", predates atheism in English, being first found as early as 1566, and again in 1571.
 Atheist as a label of practical godlessness was used at least as early as 1577.
 The term atheism was derived from the French athéisme, and appears in English about 1587.
-An earlier work, from about 1534, used the term atheonism.

-Related words emerged later: deist in 1621, theist in 1662, deism in 1675, and theism in 1678.

-Deism and theism changed meanings slightly around 1700 due to the influence of atheism; deism was originally used as a synonym for today's theism but came to denote a separate philosophical doctrine.